What is an ecosystem? The definition of an ecosystem, how it works, how humans affect it and why – find all these issues answered below.

-For instance, transforming a land in a hotel will have specific costs and profit can be predicted.
-But there’s no precise way to quantify what’s the value of that park and whose trees that will need to be taken down to build it.
+For instance, transforming land to build a hotel will have specific costs (buying the land, construction materials, manpower) and the revenue can be predicted via estimation of occupancy rate, price per season… But there’s no precise way to quantify what’s the value of that park and those trees that will need to be taken down to build it.
 What is its value for the environment?
 And for the families that go there every day?
-There’s no exact way of answering this, although organizations such as the European Parliment are trying to give life to these numbers.
+There’s no exact way of answering this, although organizations such as the European Parliament are trying to shed light on this issue.

 Apart from the need to use ecosystems services at a large scale to keep the economy rolling, there’s also another very discussed theory on this issue.
 It says that if an ecosystem service is common and belongs to no one in particular, humans will exploit it until they exhaust it.
-This theory where individuals pursue their individual interests is called tragedy of the commons.
+This theory where individuals pursue their individual interests is called the tragedy of the commons.
 Find more info about it in our sustainable development definition.

 Generally speaking, we need to have a more rational approach regarding how we’re transforming ecosystems.
 We need to rethink the processes by which we change, take, use and get disposed of natural resources.
 They need to become more efficient and circular so that ecosystems can be better preserved.
 Only by restoring a more harmonious and lasting cohabitation with natural habitats and their living population we’ll be able to benefit from the Earth services.
 These are especially important to humankind’s survival on what concerns: